codaxy/cxjs/packages/cx-core/README.md

 Cx is a feature-rich framework for building data-oriented web applications.

-Cx is inspired by React and Angular and tries the offer the best features from both worlds.
+Cx is inspired by React and Angular and tries to offer the best features from both worlds.
 Out of the box, Cx provides:
 - a complete set of widgets
 - charts